wbamberg/idl-reference/docs/nsIMacDockSupport.md

 activate itself when a dock menu is selected as selection of a dock menu
 item does not automatically activate the application.

-@param aIgnoreOtherApplications If false, the application is activated
-       only if no other application is currently active.
-If true, the
-       application activates regardless.

 #### Parameters ####